Using data to improve employment support for refugees

 Whilst using national data as a proxy for estimating refugee numbers is undoubtedly valuable, it only tells part of the story, and some sources are quite dated.
 It is therefore not only difficult to estimate the size and nature of the refugee population, but also emerging trends and changes, such as the effects of the Syrian crisis, which will take time to show up in the data.
 Better quality and more timely data would be helpful to enable the most effective targeting of target programmes like RISE to where there is need; in the meantime, collaboration with partners and grassroots organisations is an important way of understanding at a local level how communities are changing.

-Building on the success of the first 18 months of the programme, RISE would like to continue building relationships with organisations supporting refugees across the 10 boroughs in which the programme operates.
-If you are interested in partnering with us, please contact Emma Smail: firstname.lastname@example.org
+Renaisi will continue to share learning from the RISE programme in 2020 and we also want to build on the success of the programme by building relationships with more organisations supporting refugees across the 10 boroughs in which the programme operates.
+If you are interested in partnering with us, please contact Rebecca Simpson, Partnerships Manager.

 Financial support offered to asylum seekers for subsistence and/or accommodation (defined in section 95 of the Immigration and Asylum Act 1999).